eigenhombre/smallscheme/README.md

--- it implements everything needed to follow along in [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) up to page **102** (however, see "Limitations," below).  `smallscheme` is very lightweight and can be installed on any Python 3 installation as follows:
+-- it implements everything needed to follow along in [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) up to page **102** (however, see "Limitations," below).  `smallscheme` is very lightweight, is [extendable](#extending-smallscheme), and can be installed on any Python 3 installation as follows:

 # Install